 Epcor’s proposed E.L.
-Smith solar farm has been making its way into the local news recently.
+Smith solar farm in Edmonton has been making its way into the local news recently.
 It’s certainly an interesting project and, at first glance, has the public polarized (as seems to be the general trend in society).
-However, after a more careful review, it seems Epcor is doing its due diligence to insure public interest and ecological effects are understood fully before progressing.
+However, after a more careful review, it seems Epcor is doing its due diligence to insure public interest and ecological effects are understood fully before progressing with the solar farm.

 It’s not hard to see why the solar farm has a strong opposition; Edmontonians are proud of our beautiful river valley!
 In Mill Creek, we saw similar opposition to a net-zero house recently approved by the city.
 When it comes to the river valley and Edmonton’s green space, we are hesitant to let even the greenest of technologies encroach.